quicwg/base-drafts/draft-ietf-quic-transport.md

 max_connection_ids (0x000e):

-: The maximum number of connection IDs that the peer is willing to store.
+: The maximum number of connection IDs from the peer that an endpoint is willing to store.
 This value includes only connection IDs sent in NEW_CONNECTION_ID frames.
 If this parameter is absent, a default of 0 is assumed.

 # Frame Types and Formats {#frame-formats}